 Urbana, Ill. - Local Government Partner of the Year

 The City of Urbana, Ill., Public Works Department consists of 80 employees and six divisions, including administration, arbor, engineering, environmental sustainability, fleet, and operations, which track monthly data on recycling and reuse efforts.
 Urbana Public Works has been tracking data since 2012.
 Materials tracked include items such as batteries, oil, antifreeze, tires, solvents, landscape materials, concrete, asphalt, lamps, scrap metal and more.
 In 2016, the Urbana Public Works Department diverted more than 2,300 tons of materials from landfills, and achieved a 91.8 percent diversion rate.

 “The diligence of staff seeking alternatives to landfill disposal is what I am most proud of, and the continuance to strive to make the City of Urbana, Ill., an environmentally sustainable community.” - Courtney Kwong, Recycling Coordinator, City of Urbana, Illinois

-Fort Lauderdale, FL - Local Government, Honorable Mention
+Fort Lauderdale, Fla. - Local Government, Honorable Mention

 The City of Fort Lauderdale provides weekly collection services to approximately 38,000 households and has been a WasteWise partner since 2011.
 In 2016, the city recycled over 10,000 tons of mixed recyclables, 16 tons of electronics and composted more than 16,000 tons of yard waste.

-San Antonio, TX - College/University Partner of the Year
+San Antonio, Texas - College/University Partner of the Year

 The University of Texas Health Science Center supports 1.25 million patient visits each year through 700 providers in 140 medical specialties and subspecialties.
 In 2016, the Health Science Center accomplished the following waste prevention and reduction actions: